gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 - based on MAC, defending pathogens like G<sup>-</sup> bacteria and enveloped viruses, or tumor cell

-- it may causes human cell lysis. autoimmune disease or transplant rejection.
+- it may cause human cell lysis. autoimmune disease or transplant rejection.

-  > the MAC complex might be released and insert into the membrane of a normal cell
+  > the MAC complex might be released and inserted into the membrane of a normal cell

 ### Complement-mediated Opsonization